7 Takeaways from the Contentious Illinois Primary Races

 We unite around values, issues, and candidates, but we are not a monolith.
 Our political power lies in both alignment and diversity of opinions.
 Candidates must earn our support.

-2) But focus is critical.
+2) Focus is critical.

-With a historic number of open seats, opportunity came with tough choices.
-Impact requires focus – endorsing groups like ours must prioritize key races without spreading resources too thin, and not lose sight of critical state and local contests.
+Impact requires focus – endorsing groups like ours, and community contributions, must prioritize key races without spreading resources too thin, and not lose sight of critical state and local contests.

 3) AIPAC is panicking; we’re making a difference and the tide is turning

-Three signals show AIPAC is becoming increasingly unpopular and scrambling to find its footing:
+Two signals show AIPAC is becoming increasingly unpopular and scrambling to find its footing:

-• Its efforts to conceal tens of millions of dollars funneled into the state.
+Its efforts to (unsuccessfully) conceal tens of millions of dollars funneled into the state.
 Across the board, this election underscored the urgency of reclaiming our politics from corrupt, dark money influence and corporate interests.

 4) Media fueled a negative narrative around the Muslim candidate in a crowded field.

-• Despite similar polling numbers between two candidates in a larger progressive field, Muslim candidate Bushra Amiwala was disproportionately featured in stories about loss and division leading up to the election.
-While not the root cause of the loss, this oversimplified dynamics and amplified division.
+Despite similar polling numbers between two candidates in a larger progressive field, IL 9 Muslim candidate Bushra Amiwala was disproportionately featured in stories about loss and division leading up to the election.

 5) Demeaned voters disengage.

-• Dismissive rhetoric from within the progressive base doesn’t persuade – it alienates.
+Dismissive rhetoric from within the progressive base doesn’t persuade – it alienates.
 Healthy debate strengthens us, but lasting political power is built through trust beyond the group chat.

-• Muslim civic organizations and faith leaders are more engaged than ever before.
+Muslim civic organizations and faith leaders are more engaged than ever before.

-• Endorsements from Muslim groups were largely aligned across races.
+Endorsements from Muslim groups were largely aligned across races.

-• And despite typically low-turnout midterm primaries, we saw increased awareness and engagement from our community.
+And despite typically low-turnout midterm primaries, we saw increased awareness and engagement from our community.

 7) We build the future we want – neighbor to neighbor.

-• Winning requires neighbor-to-neighbor organizing grounded in local perspectives and priorities, with strong partnership from national leaders – especially in crowded, high-stakes races.
+Winning requires neighbor-to-neighbor organizing grounded in local perspectives and priorities, with strong partnership from national leaders – especially in crowded, high-stakes races.

 We’re energized by our wins, guided by these takeaways and ready for the work ahead in the General Election.